corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-And we'd use it like so:
+We'd use it like so:

 ```rust
 fn parse_line(line: &str) -> Result<ParsedLine, ParseError> {